top of page

 Despite your best efforts to alleviate tension and sever ties amicably, there’s always a chance that the client you fired will take to the internet to voice his or her grievances publicly.
 While there’s no way to prevent this entirely, there are some things you can do to mitigate your damages and protect your reputation.
 Respond in a way that is positive and professional, and resist the urge to argue or become defensive.
 Instead, say something like, “We are sorry your experience wasn’t ideal.
 We wish you and Fluffy the best of luck with your new provider.”

-Firing a client on the spot
+Firing a Client On the Spot

 What happens when a situation becomes so volatile that planning ahead for a civil separation simply isn’t feasible?
 Unfortunately, there may be rare occasions in which firing a client on the spot is necessary.
 Sticking with the suggestions above, make sure you have a witness present and make your message as clear and to the point as possible without allowing emotions to flare.
 Again, try to spin it in the client’s favor if possible.